jia1/cs3245-boolean-retrieval/README.txt

 5. Recursively resolve the parse tree leaves, starting from the smallest postings skip list
 6. Write the final postings skip list to the output file

+The offsets in (1) will tell me where to seek when I want to load that particular stem's postings.

+To parse a query string into postfix form, I first conduct case-folding, tokenization, and then I call the shunting_yard function (based on the Shunting Yard algorithm).
+The shunting_yard function accepts a list of tokens and returns a list of tokens in postfix form (e.g. operand, operand, operator).
+The tokenization step not only splits the query string by space, but also splits parentheses away from the word tokens.
+I also parse the processed query to get the set of stems that exist in the query, so that I can load the relevant postings.

+With the query in postfix form, I can build a parse tree where operators are internal nodes and operands are leaf nodes.
+The operands are the postings.
+In my searching function, I recursively reduce the parse tree by resolving the parse tree leaves with their operator.
+The order of reduction is by the number of postings (smallest number of postings would get evaluated first).
+However, if the smallest operand has an operator as its second operand (i.e. the subtree was not evaluated), I will instead evaluate the next smallest operand (and so on).
+The reduction is as follows:

+1. Get the node with the smallest number of postings (the smallest operand)
+2. Get the operator of the operand in (1)
+3. If the operator is a unary operator, simply evaluate, and rewrite the operator node with the result (i.e. the operator node is now an operand node; reduction complete)
+4. If the operator is a binary operator, check that the two operands are operands (no un-evaluated subtree as operand)
+5. If both operands are truly operands, evaluation can be done and this particular operator and operand subtree is reduced to an operand node
+6. Otherwise, we should look at the next smallest operand

+The parse tree eventually becomes a single operand node containing the final postings.

+And last but not least, I write the final postings to the output file.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line